mistakia/nano-community/docs/introduction/misconceptions.md

 In other words, the day to day price of milk, denominated in USD, is stable even though USD as a currency has day to day exchange rate volatility.

-Nano has very little usage and adoption as a form of money.
+Nano currently has very little usage and adoption as a form of money.
 It also has to be worth something before it could bear any amount of real-world payment volume.
 A classic "chicken and egg" problem with new technology: new technology is not worth much until it’s worth a lot.
 It can not go from zero usage and denomination to widely adopted and denominated without drastic changes in price.

 Currently, the price is entirely driven by speculation.
 In other words, Nano's value is not driven by its use but because people believe it will be used.
-As it grows to be widely adopted and denominated, the value will no longer be determined purely from speculation and stabilize.
+As it grows to be widely adopted and denominated, the value will no longer be determined purely from speculation and it will stabilize.

 Learn more about how it can be an <a href="/introduction/investment-thesis">investment now</a> before it stabilizes as digital money.

-<small>_Note: Nano can be used as a payment network by merchants without exposing them to the exchange volatility as they can trade in and out of it, as oppose to holding it._</small>
+<small>_Note: Nano can be used as a payment network by merchants without exposing them to the exchange volatility as they can trade in and out of it, as opposed to holding it._</small>

 ### Nano is a bad currency because it's deflationary or lacks inflation